 Major gifts to the Gephardt Institute may be pledged over a 2 to 5-year period.
 If you are interested in a pledge, please contact Colleen Watermon at email@example.com.

 Giving appreciated securities that have been held more than 12 months allows you to claim a charitable deduction while avoiding capital gains tax.
 The extra tax savings you realize could make it possible for you to make a larger gift than you might have planned.

 By participating in planned giving, the Gephardt Institute can count on your continued support to provide valuable public service programs, service learning opportunities, and assistance to students for years to come.
 All gifts to the Gephardt Institute are fully tax-deductible for federal income tax purposes, and subject to any limitations placed on charitable gifts.

-For more information, please contact Tammy Cavarretta, Director of Development for University Initiatives, at 314-935-9221 or by email.
+For more information, please contact Colleen Watermon, Director of Advancement, Gephardt Institute for Civic & Community Engagement, at 314-935-9221 or by email.